GabeTheCoder/hook-module-compose/readme.md

 ## Usage

-Pretty much this only works if your app is structured with an src/components directory.
+Pretty much this only works if your app is structured with a `src/components` directory.

 ```
 npm run scaffold